 A tiny amount of breeze actually aided this stove with simmering, keeping it from getting too hot!

 Come the next morning, though, there was a steady breeze in the air, and we couldn't get a proper simmer at all.
 Even with the burners turned up high our sweet potatoes stayed lukewarm and raw until we switched to another stove.
-Bottom line: if you are cooking with zero movement in the air, the Fold N Go can simmer well, but this is a tough dish to order consistently in the outdoors.
+Bottom line: if you are cooking with zero movement in the air, the Fold N Go can simmer well, but if wind crops up so will problems.

 Ease of Set Up

-Set up was relatively simple with this model, though it does require an extra step from our other folding model, the Genesis Basecamp.
-For the Fold N Go to be packed away, one of the cooking grates must be removed and flipped upside down.
+Set up is relatively simple with this model, though it does require an extra step from our other folding model, the Genesis Basecamp.
+For the Fold N Go to be packed away, one of the cooking grates must be removed and flipped upside down (and you don't want to do this if it's still hot).
 To set up, you flip it back over, squeeze the edges, and attach it to the stove body.
 Not a big deal, but an extra step nonetheless.
 We do like the fuel adaptor — it's easy to attach because the threads are fully exposed instead of recessed and hidden inside the stove body, as on most traditional models.

 Both setting up and breaking down this stove requires removing the cooking grate and flipping it over.
 This means that if the stove is hot, you have to wait to touch it.